Basic Processes and Principles of Photography

 For our final project we had the choice to pick what we wanted to take pictures of.
 I chose to take pictures of the oldest building at Longwood University, Ruffner Hall.
 I symbolized that Ruffner was once an all girls dormitory until it burned down twice in a fire.
 I photographed the new elements that was added when Ruffner was rebuilt and I also photographed some of the things that were kept the same, paying homage to the original Ruffner Hall.
 Before we could start taking pictures for our final project, we had to write an artist statement.
 It was on our final body of work and what our method of making the work.

 Attached is a photo of one of our assignments and the contact sheet.
 We were allowed to take pictures of anything we wanted to.
-I chose to take pictures of nature at Longwood University.
+I chose to take pictures of nature around Longwood Universities campus.